OMAR300927/My-first-project/README.md

 flask hello-world project

-Build and deploy a simple flask application using jenkins and K8s
+Build and deploy a simple flask application using jenkins, K8s and Terraform

 # Prerequisites